Alan Tudyk

+Known for frequently appearing in science fiction, Tudyk's roles in the genre include Wash on the cult classic space Western drama series Firefly (2002–2003), which he reprised in the 2005 continuation film Serenity, the title role in the series Resident Alien (2021–2025), Dollhouse (2009–2010), and Eric Morden / Mr. Nobody on the series Doom Patrol (2019).
+He provided voice and motion capture for the robot Sonny in I, Robot (2004) and appeared in Transformers: Dark of the Moon (2011) and Maze Runner: The Scorch Trials (2015).

-Tudyk currently voices The Joker and Clayface in the series Harley Quinn and Optimus Prime in the animated series Transformers: EarthSpark.
+Tudyk’s voice acting work includes K-2SO in the film Rogue One (2016) and its prequel series Andor (2025), the superhero series Young Justice (2010–2013, 2019), Ludo in Star vs. the Forces of Evil (2015–2019), and Dangerboat in the series The Tick (2017–2019).
+Tudyk currently voices The Joker and Clayface in the series Harley Quinn.
+From 2022 to 2025, Tudyk voiced Optimus Prime in the animated series Transformers: EarthSpark.
 In 2024, he voiced Alex Sartorius / Doctor Phosphorus and returned as Clayface in Creature Commandos.
 In 2025, he voiced and provided motion capture for 4, AKA "Gary," in James Gunn's Superman.
+In video games he voiced Mickey in Halo 3: ODST (2009) as well as reprising his roles as K-2SO in Star Wars Battlefront (2015) and as the Green Arrow in the DC Comics video game series Injustice (2013, 2017) and has voiced characters in Walt Disney Animation Studios films since 2012.
+Including all his roles, he is the third highest-grossing actor of all time.

 Early life

-Tudyk was born in El Paso, Texas, the son of Betty Loyce (née Wiley) and Timothy Nicholas Tudyk.
+Tudyk was born on March 16, 1971, in El Paso, Texas, the son of Betty Loyce (née Wiley) and Timothy Nicholas Tudyk.
 His father's family is of Polish ancestry.
 His father was a farmer and his grandparents were cattle ranchers.
 Tudyk was raised in Plano, Texas, a suburb of Dallas, where he attended Plano Senior High School.
 He had a brief experience as a stand-up comic before quitting after an angry audience member threatened to kill him.
 Tudyk studied drama at the Methodist-affiliated Lon Morris College in Jacksonville, Texas, where he won the Academic Excellence award for drama.
 While in college, he played Beaver Smith in an eastern New Mexico summer stock theater production of Billy the Kid.
 Tudyk was later accepted into and attended the Juilliard School, but left in 1996 without earning a degree.